ibexa/documentation-developer/docs/resources/new_in_doc.md

 ### Documentation

-- When searching from the top bar, you may see, at the bottom of the drop-down suggestion list, a link to a page to see more results.
+- When you search using the top bar, if there are more than the 10 listed results, you can see a link to a page with further results at the bottom of the drop-down suggestion list.

 ### PHP API